DishaSanger/first-demo/README.md

 # first-demo
-this is my git repository.
+This is my Git Repository.
+Author-Disha Sanger